PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The good**: It can be a useful tool for allowing researchers working on several machines, or several academics keen to work locally on files in the same folder with near-instantaneous synchronisation.
 For this purpose it works far better than the University’s “in house” DataSync option.

 **The bad**: Free-tier Dropbox is too small for most academic users and is not GDPR compliant.
-Even with personal premium-tier membership, our understanding as of 2024 is that whenever one shares a research folder with a non-premium member (which is a common use case), the data is no longer GDPR compliant meaning you cannot legally store data containing identifiable information on Dropbox, **making it a poor tool for research data analysis if you have any sensitive or identifiable data.**  According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): *Don’t process research data on cloud services such as Dropbox without seeking advice.
+Even with personal premium-tier membership, our understanding as of 2024 is that whenever one shares a research folder with a non-premium member (which is a common use case), the data is no longer GDPR compliant meaning you cannot legally store data containing identifiable information on Dropbox. **This makes Dropbox a poor tool for research data analysis if you have any sensitive or identifiable data.**  According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): *Don’t process research data on cloud services such as Dropbox without seeking advice.
 Cloud services not under contract to the University may not be stored on a UK or EU server, and may not be GDPR-compliant.*

 ## On Qualtrics or Testable

 Common online data collection third-party services Qualtrics and Testable are currently under professional contracts with Edinburgh University and PPLS respectively.
-Their business models involve their holding a cloud copy of data you collect through them and encouraging you to draw it down directly from there for your analyses. **Tempting as it is, this is not an appropriate or adequate solution for retaining the ‘golden copy’ of research data.** Please ensure you download a golden copy of any Qualtrics or Testable data and keep it in one of the places described above.
+Their business models involve their holding a cloud copy of data you collect through them and encouraging you to draw it down directly from there for your analyses. **Tempting as it may be, this is not an appropriate or adequate solution for retaining the ‘golden copy’ of research data.** Please ensure you download a golden copy of any Qualtrics or Testable data and keep it in one of the places described above.
 It is commonplace to have difficulty reaching graduated students to access data linked to their Qualtrics or Testable accounts.
 Moreover, as a third-party service, when we end our contract with these companies we will lose free access to our own data, and risk its being sold or monetised.

 ## Your own integral or external hard drives